BlackViking98/JavaProjects/README.md

 Purpose: with this application you can make your own Genealogy table (not visual, but you can easily go from child to parent).
 You can add relatives one at a time or a lot of them with special mini-app that can parse lines with special symbols.

-You can see how it's workingon YouTube:
+You can see how it's working on YouTube:

 App includes: Java Spring MVC/Hibernate/MySQL Server and DB/TomCat.